DuyguGoksu/BrainstationCapstoneProject/README.md

 In notebook 8, I build neural network models and compare them to linear regression models.
 I try different dimensions (features) and structures.
 My best model is a neural network that I pickle at the end of notebook 8.

-I also made a Stremlit App where you can take a closer look at the predicted vs. actual popularity scores with 3D graphs.
+I also made a Streamlit App where you can take a closer look at the predicted vs. actual popularity scores with 3D graphs.
 It is linked [here](https://songpopularitypredictor.streamlit.app/).

 ## **Data**